virgili0/Virgilio/Topics/starting-a-data-project.md

 This will consist of learning how to look for sources that can help you solve the problem, building the project structure, build good documentation, secure your code, our data and more!

-In this guide we'll make heavy use of an awesome best practices collection from the [PLOS | Public Library of Science](https://www.plos.org/).
+We'll make heavy use of a collection of awesome best practices from the [PLOS | Public Library of Science](https://www.plos.org/).

-Do you know the happiness when you find a _giant diamond cluster in Minecraft_?
+Do you know the joy when you find a _giant diamond cluster in Minecraft_?

 If yes, you need to know that you've just found a fat one: take your time to explore the [**Ten Rules Collection**](https://collections.plos.org/ten-simple-rules).